Abimael Guzmn, Leader of the Guerrilla Group That Terrorized Peru, Dies at 86 | ExBulletin

 (Professor Palmer, who as a Peace Corps volunteer in the 1960s shared an office at San Agustn National University with Mr. Guzmn, a faculty member, died in 2018.)

-In 1980 the Illumination Street carried out the first violent acts, including the bombing of polling stations and the takeover of town municipalities in remote villages.
+Illumination Street carried out its first violent actions in 1980, including the bombing of polling stations and the takeover of town townships in remote villages.
 One morning in December, people in Lima, the capital, woke up to the sight of dead dogs hanging from dozens of candles.
 Around each neck was a banner with a slogan referring to factional warfare within the Chinese Communist Party.

 This was the first sign of phantasmagoric savagery that was about to land in Peru.
 Mr. Guzmn, calling himself President Gonzalo, proclaimed himself the Fourth Sword of Communism, after Marx, Lenin and Mao.
 He preached the Gonzalo Thought, which he said would bring the world to a higher stage of Marxism.